crdoconnor/strictyaml/docs/why-not/toml.md

 Shortening program lengths (and DRYing code), all other things being equal, [reduces the number of bugs significantly](https://blog.codinghorror.com/diseconomies-of-scale-and-lines-of-code/) because maintenance becomes easier and deriving intent from the code becomes clearer.
-What goes for turing complete code also applies to configuration code.
+What goes for Turing-complete code also applies to configuration code.

 ## 2. TOML's hierarchies are difficult to infer from syntax alone